pestphp/docs/expectations.md

 ---
 title: Expectations
 description: By setting expectations for your tests using the Pest expectation API, you can easily identify bugs and other issues in your code.
+This is because the API allows you to specify the expected outcome of a test, making it easy to detect any deviations from the expected behavior.
 ---

 # Expectations